Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Support is another area where Pumble and Discord differ significantly.

 Discord doesn’t provide direct support for any of its plans, free or paid.
-You’re left to rely on its Help Center, which is extensive, but that still means you’re on your own when trying to solve an issue, no matter how much you pay.
+You’re left to rely on its Help Center, which is extensive, but that means you’re on your own when trying to solve an issue, no matter how much you pay.

 This was frustrating for me because I much prefer talking to a person to find a solution rather than rummaging through endless pages of information.

-Pumble, on the other hand, offers 24/7 support, even on the free plan.
+Pumble, on the other hand, offers 24/7 human support, even on the free plan.
 You can reach support agents via phone, email, or chat at any time.

 As you move to higher paid plans, support improves further.
 You get a dedicated success representative when your team exceeds: